 It’s not the ethnic and gender stunts that prove Murphy’s ingenuity.
 He has learned (perhaps from Jerry Lewis’ example) to place his gift for mimickry [sic] in an appealing context.
 Norbit takes place in a fairytale setting, an All-American burg called Boiling Springs that combines the small-town settings of It’s a Wonderful Life, Back to the Future and The Miracle of Morgan’s Creek (the name Norbit is no doubt derived from Eddie Bracken’s Norbert) for a spoof on American gentility which Murphy then integrates with explosive caricatures.
 It’s a democratizing impulse, less hostile than the Wayans Brothers’ satire Little Man but not far from that underappreciated film’s skepticism about American complaisance.
 Both Norbit and Little Man express how black comics self-consciously relate to ideas of normalcy.
 Here, Murphy’s gender/ethnic split embraces a sense of freakishness because Norbit, Rasputia and Mr. Wong are all, also, on a realistic continuum.
 We laugh at their types since we, in fact, recognize their types. . . .

-The Nutty Professor 2: The Klumps (where he was at his most brilliant) into an area of sly social commentary.
+It’s significant that Murphy has moved past the family quandary of The Nutty Professor 2: The Klumps (where he was at his most brilliant) into an area of sly social commentary.
 When Mr. Wong querulously says “Blacks and Jews love Chinese food.
 Go figure!” it tweaks the anomalies of American habit at which ethnic comics are rightly bemused.

+Murphy responds to post-Dave Chappelle self-insult comedy with a better, more experienced sense of self-awareness (that is, self respect).
 Norbit is the meek part of Murphy, yet he wears a perfectly spherical Afro (like the teens in TV’s “What’s Happening”) that is like a halo of blackness—a nostalgic affection for his own youth.
 And don’t get angry at Norbit’s attempt to off his ogre-wife; its precedents recall Walter Mitty performing the Martha Rayes scenes of Chaplin’s Monsieur Verdoux.
 Not misogynist, just a funny function of a frustrated id.
 Rasputia herself is an outsized image of the frustrations that fuel obesity and black female stereotypes that turn into (often comical) rage.
 Dig the name, Rasputia.
 It’s a satirical ghetto moniker that brilliantly suggests a blinkered awareness of the non-black world; a joke worthy of Murphy’s terrific animated TV series “The PJs.”

 How the mighty have fallen, not only in terms of basic sensitivity but in terms of critical insight.
 And this from the man once considered the leading African-American film and culture critic.
 Sad, really.
 If any current Armond White review demonstrates the self-willed blindness he's effected in order to place himself in uncomplicated opposition to the critical majority, no matter how weak his own reasoning or how off the mark his points, this is it.
 We'll talk more about it later.